 A few weeks ago I was listening to Marly Bird‘s Yarn Thing Podcast, when she mentioned having been a collegiate athlete.
 I wondered, hmm, which sport?
-So, I asked her on facebook (because apparently I am cool enough to be friends with her, wink).
-She said that she competed in shotput, discus, and hammer.
-She said that she, “fell into it.
+So, I asked her and she said that she competed in shotput, discus, and hammer.
+She said that she “fell into it.
 After playing volleyball in the fall, then basketball in the winter, I wanted to do a spring sport and track was on the list.”

-So, that discussion got me thinking, I’m sure most crochet and knit designers have other things they’ve been involved in that we would find interesting, so once in awhile I’ll talk to my design friends and see if they will share their “secret lives” with me to share on the blog.
+So, that discussion got me thinking, I’m sure most crochet and knit designers have other things they’ve been involved in that we would find interesting, so I thought I would talk to my design friends and see if they would share their “secret lives” with me to share on the blog.
 We begin with my friend Linda Dean, whom I met at my first CGOA conference in 2011.
-Her first professionally published patterns appeared in 2012, so she is still pretty new to the scene.
+Her first professionally published patterns appeared in 2012, so she was pretty new to the scene back then.

 Here is what Linda told me about her “secret life”: